dfinnis/Rubik/README.md

 Korf broke down the cube into subproblems: corners, 6 edges, and the other 6 edges.
 Korf uses IDA* search to explore all options, and eliminate options which are not optimal.
 All possible cube states can be solved in 20 moves maximum (God's number).

+## Dependencies

+Thankfully, running ```go get -d ./...``` should take care of all dependencies for you.

+robotgo -> to type the solution into the visualizer website.

 ## References